Nkuli002/Hot_mess_2/0x00-shell_basics/README.md

- a script that prints absolute path name of the current working directoy
+Display the contents of your current directory